I-2-5-60.Action When Administrative Law Judge Receives New Evidence After a Vocational Expert Has Provided Testimony

-If the VE who testified at the hearing or provided responses to written interrogatories is no longer available to either review the new evidence through interrogatories or appear at a supplemental hearing, the ALJ will obtain the services of a different VE, following the procedures set forth in I-2-5-52, Selecting a Vocational Expert.
+If the VE who provided testimony either at a hearing or in written response to interrogatories is no longer available to review the new evidence, OHO management, through designated staff, will obtain the services of another VE following the instructions in HALLEX I-2-5-52.